darko-mesaros/shuk/README.md

 bucket_name = "alan-ford-bucket"
 # The prefix (folder) for the uploads.
 Leave blank "" for the root of the bucket
 bucket_prefix = "shuk"
-# Lenght of time in seconds on how long will the presigned URL be valid for
+# Length of time in seconds on how long will the presigned URL be valid for
 presigned_time = 86400
 # The AWS profile shuk will use
 aws_profile = "default"